roryemagee1/artmarket/README.md

 ## 1. Landing Page

-When the user arrives at the website, they are greeted by a product carousel made with React Awesome Slider and beautiful collage of artwork inspired by Pinterest landing page.
+When the user arrives at the website, they are greeted by a product carousel made with React Awesome Slider and a beautiful collage of artwork inspired by Pinterest's landing page.

 ![](frontend/src/assets/artmarket-landingpage.gif)

-From here, the user has the option to scroll down through the art feed as it procedurally loads 24 pieces of art at a time.
+From there, the user has the option to scroll down through the art feed as it procedurally loads 24 pieces of art at a time.
 Once they find a piece of art that they like, they can click it to view it's Product Page.

 Each Product Page includes the work of art, details about it, a list of ratings and reviews by other users, and the option to leave a review or replace a previously submitted review.

-If the user desires to purchase the piece, they may start process by adding it to their cart.
+If the user desires to purchase the piece, they may start the process by adding it to their cart.

 ## 2. User Authorization

-Any user may add art to their cart and the application will save it to both local storage and the Redux store.
-However, if the user chooses to click the "Proceed to Checkout" button, the application redirects them to Login Page where they have the option to either login or register an account using a separate form.
+Any user may add works of art to their cart and the application will save it to both local storage and the Redux store.
+However, if the user chooses to click the "Proceed to Checkout" button, the application redirects them to the Login Page where they have the option to either log in or register an account using a separate form.

 <span style="display:flex;">
    <img src="frontend/src/assets/1-login-screenshot.png" alt="Login Page Screenshot"